EgorLappo/slim-runner/README.md

 The key part of the script is the last expression: it *must* look like `(parameters a b c ...)` with all newly introduced parameter variables listed in a call to `parameters`.
 Any number of arguments may be passed.
 SLiM then would be given access to these arguments under exact same names.
 Currently, names of parameters produced by the custom script **must not** conflict with the names of parameters in the grid.

-All custom scripts are provided with all current grid parameter values as variables with the same name, as well as with variables `replicate` and `seed` that contain current replicate number and random seed for the current SLiM run.
+All custom scripts are provided with all current grid parameter values as variables with the same name, as well as the variable `replicate` that contains current replicate number.

 This means that if your parameter grid looks like this